treydock/ssh_exporter/README.md

 * `user` - The username for the SSH connection
 * `password` - The password for the SSH connection, required if `private_key` is not specified
 * `private_key` - The SSH private key for the SSH connection, required if `password` is not specified
+* `certificate` - The SSH certificate for the private key for the SSH connection
 * `known_hosts` - Optional SSH known hosts file to use to verify hosts
 * `host_key_algorithms` - Optional list of SSH host key algorithms to use
   * See constants beginning with `KeyAlgo*` in [crypto/ssh](https://godoc.org/golang.org/x/crypto/ssh#pkg-constants)